12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Explanation

-The expression 'Aya Ram, Gaya Ram' became popular in Indian political vocabulary to describe which practice?
+The expression 'Aya Ram, Gaya Ram' became popular in Indian political vocabulary due to the actions of which MLA in Haryana in 1967?

 Answer